-In Southsea Jubilee Terrace is named after the Golden Juiblee of George III in 1810.
+In Southsea Jubilee Terrace is named after the Golden Jubilee of George III in 1810.
 Goldsmith Avenue is believed to be named after the landowner James Goldsmith.
 Collingwood Road, Duncan Road and Napier Road are all named after admirals.
 Exmouth Road is named after another admiral, Lord Exmouth.
 Fawcett Road is probably named after a soldier who fought in India.

 Arundel Street got its name because the Portsmouth to Arundel canal had its basin there.
 Charlotte Street is named after Queen Charlotte wife of George III.
 Lake Road got its name because there was a marsh that turned to a lake in winter.

 Allaway Avenue in Paulsgrove is named after a former mayor of Portsmouth.